King's German Legion: History

 The number of officers and other ranks grew over time to approximately 14,000, but during the 13 years of its existence, close to 28,000 men served in the legion at one time or another.
-Initially, most of the officers were appointed with temporary rank, but in 1812 all the officers of the legion were given permanent rank in the British Army for 'having so frequently distinguished themselves against the enemy.'
+Initially, most of the officers were appointed with temporary rank, but in 1812 all the officers of the legion were given permanent rank in the British Army for "having so frequently distinguished themselves against the enemy".
 It saw active service as an integral part of the British Army from 1805 to 1816, after which its units were disbanded.
+In November 1813 Hanover was liberated from French rule and the Hanoverian Army revived.
+At the Battle of Waterloo in 1815 two distinct Hanoverian forces – the KGL and the Hanoverian Army – served under the Duke of Wellington.